(Updated May 27, 2026) Saga IT

 The most common HL7 v2 message types:

-- ORM/OML (Orders): Clinical orders for labs, radiology, procedures, and medications.
-Order interfaces connect EHRs to ancillary systems like LIS (Laboratory Information Systems) and RIS (Radiology Information Systems).
+• ORM/OML (Orders): Clinical orders for labs, radiology, procedures, and medications.
+Order interfaces connect EHRs to ancillary systems like LIS and RIS — see our lab integration practice.

 HL7 v2 is mature, well-understood, and supported by every EHR on the market.
 Its weaknesses are a lack of strict conformance (implementations vary between vendors) and limited support for modern web-based architectures.
-For many use cases, HL7 v2 is still the most practical and cost-effective integration approach.
+For many use cases, HL7 v2 is still the most practical and cost-effective integration approach — our HL7 integration services cover the engineering side.

 FHIR R4